Chaitra Amavasya – Significance & Observance

-As per the Hindu calendar, the no moon day which takes place in the Chaitra month is called Chaitra Amavasya.
-According to the Gregorian calendar, the day falls either in the month of March or April.
+According to Hindu calendar, the new moon day which takes place in the Chaitra month is called Chaitra Amavasya.
+For those following the Gregorian calendar, the day falls in the month of March or April.

 What is the Significance of Chaitra Amavasya?